ketorolac - oral, Toradol

 WARNING: It is important that you use this medication properly to help reduce your risk of side effects.
 Your doctor may adjust your dose if you are older, have low body weight, or have kidney problems.

 Nonsteroidal anti-inflammatory drugs (including ketorolac) may rarely increase the risk for a heart attack or stroke.
-The risk may be increased if you have heart disease or increased risk for heart disease (due to conditions such as high blood pressure or diabetes), or with longer use.
+The risk may be greater if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes), or with longer use.
 Talk to your doctor about the benefits and risks of taking this drug.

 This drug may infrequently cause serious (rarely fatal) bleeding from the stomach or intestines.
 This effect can occur without warning at any time while taking this drug.
 Older adults may be at higher risk for this effect.
 Do not use this medication if you have stomach/intestinal problems (such as bleeding, ulcers).